mattiamtzlr/ratatoskr/README.md

 > pio run --target compiledb
 > ```
 >
-> from the command-line in the root directory to generate `compile_commands.json` which tells `clangd` how to compile
+> from the command-line in the root directory to generate `compile_commands.json` which tells `gcc/clang` how to compile
 > everything.

 #### MMS Setup